 5. Cardio

 Don’t do cardio in the fat-burning zone.
-One of the oldest myths in fitness is that you burn the largest amount of fat if you manage to speed up your heart rate to a certain level and to keep it accelerated for a certain amount of time.
+One of the oldest myths in fitness is that you burn the largest amount of fat if you manage to speed up your heart rate to a certain level and keep it accelerated for a certain amount of time.

-Thas it totally wrong.
+That’s it, totally wrong.
 This theory is based on the fact that low-intensity workouts burn a bigger percentage of calories out of fat than high-intensity workouts that as fuel mostly use the supplies of carbs.

 But since you are in total burning such a small number of calories, it’s highly unlikely that you can call this an efficient method for burning fat.